relaxedmason/bafta-scripted-comedy-portfolio/sports/baseball/raleigh-home-run-tracker.md

     // Then the rest
     const arr = currentGroupPlayers().slice();
-    // prefer the first few defaults in order const pref = new Map((group==='catchers' ?
+    const pref = new Map((group==='catchers' ?
 DEFAULT_COMPARE_CATS : DEFAULT_COMPARE_ALL).map((id,i)=>[id,i]));
     arr.sort((a,b)=>{
       const ai = pref.has(a.id) ? pref.get(a.id) : 1e9;